Pain.

 The silence that answered him was heavy.
 It was not the quiet of an empty room.
 It was the stillness of a grave.

-Vane dragged himself forward.
-His fingers dug into the debris, leaving bloody streaks on the broken stone.
-He ignored the screaming protests of his shattered leg.
-He climbed up the mound of rubble that used to be the east wing.
+Vane dragged himself forward, gritting his teeth as the movement jarred his trapped leg.
+He strained his neck, looking up the mound of rubble that used to be the east wing.

 He found the wheelchair first.
 It was twisted metal, flattened like a coin on a train track.